ashwini-kr-sharma/chipatac2020/07_ATAC_QC.md

 The library complexity metrics used for ChIPseq like  Non-Redundant Fraction and PCR Bottlenecking Coefficients are also relavant for ATACseq.

 > Can you repeat these analysis by adapting the code used for ChIPseq yesterday ?
-Evaluate your results based on the [`ENCODE recommendations`](https://www.encodeproject.org/atac-seq/).
+Evaluate your results based on the [`ENCODE recommendations`](https://www.encodeproject.org/atac-seq/) for ATACseq experiments.

 ## Mitochondrial content